NCOS: Accessing the Setup Pages of a Cradlepoint router

 Login Page Doesn't Come Up

 - Verify there is an actual connection between your computer and the Cradlepoint router.
-Refer to this article for additional setup considerations and troubleshooting steps.
+Refer to Connecting a Computer to a Cradlepoint Router for additional setup considerations and troubleshooting steps.

 - Some computers do not allow multiple network connections.
 Ensure that your computer is connecting ONLY to the Cradlepoint router by disconnecting all other wired and wireless network connections.
 This includes physical connections with any modems or air-cards, switches, and other routers, and any wireless connections.

 - Some browsers include both an address bar and a search bar.
-Make sure you are typing into the main address bar.
+Make sure you are typing the address of the Cradlepoint router into the main address bar.

 - If you suspect the router's address may have been changed, try navigating to http://cp/ instead.